davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ---

-TODO the example below crosses wires in a way a reasonable person might find confusing.
+TODO the example below crosses wires in a way a reasonable person would find confusing.
 We shouldn't talk about a distributed variable, we should talk about proposing and accepting.
 If we can do that without having to explicitly define the programming interface for a consensus algorithm, all the better.

 ---

-With that, here's a basic strategy for a voting-based consensus algorithm:

-* Start by having each node track is own replica of the distributed variable, initially null.

-* Next, we implement set() by sending the desired value (red or blue) to every other node in this system.
-The set() calls are the "proposals" in our voting system.
-When a node receives its very first set() request, it updates its replica to that value, "voting" for it.
-Since we're building a one-shot algorithm, a node votes only once and never changes its vote once set.

-* Finally, we define get() as "whichever value gained a majority of the votes, or null."

 Since the idea is so simple, here it is again, as pseudocode: